uviclibraries/infographics/canva-extra-skills.md

 4. We used Bit.Ly to create a short URL for our article and that can be useful to link back to your source without taking up a lot of space or having an obnoxiously long link for someone to remember.
 Here’s how:
   - Open a new tab in your web browser and go to: [bitly.com](https://bitly.com/){:target="_blank"}
   - Hopefully, you still have your article or the article you are basing your infographic on.
-Paste the URL for your article into the Shorten your link field on the Bitly web page and then press the blue Shorten button (see below).
+Paste the URL for your article into the Shorten your link field on the Bitly web page and then press the blue Shorten button (see below).<br>
 ![Shortened URL](/images/infographics-extra-06.png)
 - You will then see another box appear below with a very short URL that will link to the very long URL that you pasted above (see below).
-It will be in the form of, https://bit.ly/Sh0Rt  Press the blue Copy button.
+It will be in the form of, https://bit.ly/Sh0Rt  Press the blue Copy button.<br>
 ![Copy button Bitly shortener](/images/infographics-extra-07.png)
 - Go back to your Canva tab in your web browser and paste in: bit.ly/your-short-url-here (make sure to delete the leading https:// as it’s not needed here (see the top of the previous page for an example).
   - Note: bit.ly also allows you to create custom links if you want.